GeorgeKaldiris/Genai-Security-Fundamentals/README.md

 This note combines the previous topics into one practical scenario.

-It explains how to secure an internal company GenAI assistant that uses corporate data, documents, logs, APIs, or RAG knowledge bases.
+It explains how to secure an internal company GenAI assistant that uses corporate data, documents, logs, APIs or RAG knowledge bases.

-It covers access control, data masking, input and output validation, RAG security, least privilege, monitoring, human approval, supply chain review, and AI Governance.
+It covers access control, data masking, input and output validation, RAG security, least privilege, monitoring, human approval, supply chain review and AI Governance.

 File: